You've probably heard of Hurricane Sandy, that icky nasty supersized storm that hit the US northeast earlier today.

 Well, I have moved again, into another apartment within the San Diego city limit.
 It's a really good move!
 My new roommate is the walking model of courtesy and consideration.
 I'm still close to cycling routes... and there's a pretty lady next door who's been making it a point to ambush me as I come out of my door every morning and then hangs around to see me when I come home later in the day.

 Here she is... the most affectionate lass I've met yet!
 I call her Casey, and she seems to respond to the name.
 Casey really likes to be petted by a cycling gloved hand.
 And when you really pet her well she'll return the favor and give your arms and legs some good and rough licking (I didn't realize that I'm so ticklish until she did a good number on my knee the first time we met).
+The other day she decided to check out my living quarter and slipped in as I took my bike inside.
+The living room was rather dimly lit and she just plain disappeared into the many black corners!

 I finally found her after a few minutes, hiding in between the books under the coffee table.
 The cat is a reader.
 A keeper if there ever is one!